 Pathways to Prosperity in the Americas

-Current Pathways countries are Belize, Canada, Chile, Colombia, Costa Rica, Dominican Republic, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Peru, Uruguay, and the United States.
+Pathways countries currently include Belize, Canada, Chile, Colombia, Costa Rica, Dominican Republic, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Peru, Uruguay, and the United States.
 Brazil and Trinidad and Tobago have observer status.
 The Inter-American Development Bank (IDB), the Organization of American States (OAS), and the Economic Commission for Latin America and the Caribbean (ECLAC) are strategic Pathways partners.

 Partnering to Expand Opportunities

-Pathways is a policy-level dialogue through which countries learn from one another’s experiences and collaborate to spread the benefits of economic growth more broadly to all of our citizens.
-Pathways countries recognize that the gains from trade and economic growth have not always been equitably shared and that the promise of economic and social opportunity remains elusive for too many people in this hemisphere.
-Pathways seeks to close this gap by encouraging public policies and public-private partnerships to empower small farmers, small businesses, women, indigenous communities, Afro-descendants, youth, and vulnerable groups to participate effectively in the global economy.
+Pathways is a policy-level dialogue where countries recognize that economic growth has not always been equitably shared and that the promise of opportunity remains elusive for too many people.
+Pathways encourages policies and public-private partnerships aimed at empowering marginalized groups to participate in the global economy.
 Through shared leadership, Pathways partner countries are committed to deepening cooperation on the following four pillars:

 - Empowering small businesses by building an enabling environment for micro, small, and medium-sized enterprises;

-- Facilitating trade by improving the systems, regulation, and infrastructure small firms need to trade more competitively across borders;
+- Facilitating trade by improving the systems, regulation, and infrastructure needed to trade more competitively;

-- Building a modern workforce by supporting labor rights and emphasizing key requirements of education, training, and entrepreneurship – key requirements for a modern workforce; and
+- Building a modern work force by emphasizing education, training, and entrepreneurship – key requirements for a modern workforce; and

-- Developing responsible and sustainable business practices by improving environmental practices, protections, and cooperation.
+- Developing responsible and sustainable business practices through environmental practices, protections, and cooperation.

-Pathways events highlight best practices to expand economic opportunities and encourage effective implementation.
-Countries chairing Pathways pillar committees organize activities throughout the year that advance the Ministerial Action Plan.
-Uruguay, as the chair country of Pillar III, hosted a Digital Opportunities Conference in September 2011 with support from the United States government and ECLAC.
-The conference convened Pathways partners, technology experts, and civil society leaders from around the Americas to share best practices, build relationships, and raise digital literacy to expand educational opportunities and build a modern workforce by promoting access to information and communication technologies.
+Pathways events highlight best practices to expand economic opportunities, encourage their effective implementation and advance the Ministerial Action Plan.
+Uruguay, as the chair country of Pillar III, recently hosted a Digital Opportunities Conference, with support from the United States government and ECLAC.
+The conference convened Pathways partners, technology experts, and civil society leaders from around the Americas to expand educational opportunities and build a modern workforce by promoting access to information and communication technologies.

-In 2011, Peru and the United States, co-chairs of Pillar IV, hosted workshops on policies and mechanisms for the conservation of biodiversity in the context of trade and sustainable development, and on public participation in the management of protected areas in high-conflict zones.
-Honduras’ Pillar I event in 2012 will focus on financial inclusion.
-As co-chairs of the trade facilitation pillar, Costa Rica and Chile are working on a customs-related event later this year, and Peru plans to host an environmental workshop with the United States.
+Peru and the United States, co-chairs of Pillar IV, hosted workshops on the conservation of biodiversity, and on public participation in the management of protected areas.
+Honduras’ Pillar I event, expected in January 2012, will focus on financial inclusion.
+As co-chairs of the trade facilitation pillar, Costa Rica and Chile are working on a customs-related event next year.

-ECLAC, a key institutional partner, compiled and published a new book on Pathways best practices that illustrates how sound, evidence-based government policies and public-private partnerships contribute to building prosperity for all sectors of society.
-The volume identifies country-level policies and projects, as well as regional programs the United States and its partners can build on under the Pathways initiative.
+ECLAC, a key institutional partner, published a new book on Pathways best practices that illustrates how sound, evidence-based government policies and public-private partnerships contribute to building prosperity.
+The volume identifies country-level policies and projects, as well as regional programs, that the United States and its partners can build on under the Pathways initiative.

-To make concrete progress toward Pathways goals, U.S. government agencies will provide $20 million this year for technical assistance in priority areas such as small business development, financial inclusion, infrastructure financing, women entrepreneurs, greening the supply chain, and improving environmental practices, including:
+U.S. government agencies provide technical assistance in small business development, financial inclusion, infrastructure financing, women entrepreneurs, greening the supply chain, and improving environmental practices, including the following:

-- The Millennium Challenge Corporation helped Honduras become a leader in secured transactions reform in Latin America and the Caribbean which will expand credit to small and medium enterprise by allowing collateralized borrowing.
+- The Millennium Challenge Corporation helped Honduras become a leader in secured transactions reform within Latin America and the Caribbean;

-- In February 2011, the United States launched the Pathways Access Initiative in Peru to connect U.S. businesses with women-owned businesses (WOBs), and also promotes women’s entrepreneurial development;
+- In February 2011, the United States launched the Pathways Access Initiative (PAI) in Peru to help connect U.S. businesses with women-owned businesses (WOBs), and also promotes women’s entrepreneurial development;